conorgilmer/STV-Ballot-as-a-signature/README.md

 - **RandGen-nPr.ipynb**
   - generate random permutations nPr
   - generate random permutations for range r values
+- calculate eculidean distance travelled by transfers for each vote - classify high values as irregular
-- classify actual votes as 'regular' and generated as 'irregular'
+- classify actual votes as 'regular' and generated as votes with high  'irregular'
 - split dataset into test and train
 - test machine learning algorithms on dataset measure performance